Women in comedy: Tina Fey

 Figures such as Tina Fey have paved the way in the modern era for large-scale growth in female comedy.
 Her public appointment as the first female head writer of Saturday Night Live placed her in a position to serve as a feminist comedy icon.
-Many of her sketches became iconic, particularly her satirical portrayal of Vice Presidential Candidate Sarah Palin.
+Many of her sketches became iconic, particularly her satirical portrayal of vice presidential candidate Sarah Palin.
 Her comedic writing (Mean Girls, 30 Rock, Bossypants, Baby Mama, Date Night etc...), in addition to achieving great public notice, was well received by critics.

 Miranda Hart

 Miranda Hart is a female comedian from the UK.
-She is most well-known for her television series Miranda.
-Her awkward and clumsy character in the show is a embodiment of all the society neuroses that women face in daily life.
+She is most well known for her television series Miranda.
+Her awkward and clumsy character in the show is an embodiment of all the society neuroses that women face in daily life.
 Such a style of comedy makes her into an everywoman.
 Hart herself sees a divide in comedy, with some using comedy as a tool to increase their coolness (others) and some using comedy as a tool for clowning around (her).
 By staying within the clowning realm of comedy, she achieved a cult following.

 Amy Schumer

 Amy Schumer is a female comedian from the United States, and was the highest paid entertainer in her field in 2016.
 She has been one of the most successful female comedians of all time, appealing to a wide audience of both men and women.
-Schumer is most well-known for her movie Trainwreck (2015) and her Comedy Central show, Inside Amy Schumer.
+Schumer is most well known for her movie Trainwreck (2015) and her Comedy Central show, Inside Amy Schumer.
 In 2015, she was named one of Time Magazine's most influential people.
 Her comedy is often focused on gender politics, touching on the issues that women face throughout their lives.
 One of her most famous skits centers around women not being able to accept compliments, resulting in escalating forms of self-deprecation - culminating in mass suicide, rather than accepting the compliment.

 Schumer has used her influence and time in the spotlight for a great deal of good as well.
 In addition to joking about gender politics in her skits, she has made more serious comments about gender norms in both advertisement campaigns and in her movies.
 When promoting her 2015 HBO special Schumer appeared on billboards looking rather masculine, with text next to her saying “She’s a lady,” poking fun at the expectations she is supposed to follow both with her looks and personality as a woman.
 Schumer has also openly been an advocate for gun control, especially after there was a fatal shooting at a showing of her movie Trainwreck.

-Gina Barreca

-Gina Barreca is a female comedian from the United States, known around the world for her books.
-These include Babes in Boyland, I Used to be Snow White but I Drifted, If you Lean In will Men Just Look Down Your Blouse and many others.
-Dr. Gina Barreca has appeared on 20/20, The Today Show, CNN, the BBC, NPR and Oprah to discuss gender, power, politics, and humor.